Auckland DHB Endocrinology Service

 Who can be referred?

-Those persons who live in the Waitemata or Counties Manukau Districts must be referred to their local DHB.
+Those persons who live in the Waitemata or Counties Manukau Districts are usually referred to their local DHB.

 Individuals with complex endocrine disorders in the judgement of their local endocrinologist, may be on-referred to the Greenlane Clinical Centre service.